MG-RAST/Shock/README.md

 - file: name, size, checksum(s).
 - attributes: arbitrary json.
 Queriable.
 - acl: arrays of user uuids corresponding to read, write, delete access controls.
-- indexex: A set of indexes to use.
+- indexes: A set of indexes to use.
 - version: a version stamp for this node.
 - version_parts: version stamps for specific parts of the node, such as acl, attributes and file.